Jeffrey Donaldson: Early life

-Donaldson was born in Kilkeel, County Down, Northern Ireland, and was the oldest of five boys and three girls.
+Jeffrey Mark Donaldson was born on 7 December 1962 in Kilkeel, County Down, Northern Ireland, the oldest of five boys and three girls.
 He attended Kilkeel High School, where he excelled at debating, then Castlereagh College.
 At the age of sixteen he joined the Orange Order, and then the UUP's Young Unionists.

 Two of Donaldson's cousins were killed by the Provisional Irish Republican Army (IRA) while serving in the Royal Ulster Constabulary (RUC): Sam Donaldson was killed in 1970 and Alex Donaldson, a Chief Inspector, died in a mortar attack on a Newry police station in 1985.

-Donaldson served with the Kilkeel company of the 3rd Battalion UDR (3 UDR), and was promoted to corporal.
+Donaldson served with the Kilkeel company of the 3rd Battalion, Ulster Defence Regiment (3 UDR), and was promoted to corporal.

 Donaldson worked as an insurance broker in the 1980s.

 Political career

 From 1982 to 1984, he was the constituency agent for the UUP MP Enoch Powell, managing Powell's successful re-election campaigns in 1983 and 1986.
 He then worked as personal assistant to the UUP leader James Molyneaux until Molyneaux retired from politics in 1997.